Skip to content

 Note:

 We have access to your class schedule and will make appointments based on that information.
-If the time that we have scheduled for you does not work, please call the office at 864-656-0510 to reschedule.
+If the time that we have scheduled for you does not work, please contact our office at 864-656-5827.

 We have several people designated to hear cases in our office.
 These individuals are our Director, Associate Directors, or a graduate student completing an assistantship or internship in our office.
 However, no matter whom you see in our office we are all committed to ensuring a safe environment for you to share your opinions and to conduct a fair, objective and educational process.